snumlautoken/DD2480-DECIDE/README.md

 - Wrote much of the documentation/comments for various classes and fields including the input and cmv class.
 - Reviewed and merged pull requests etc.
 - Also generally partook in creation of various issues, discussions and division of work.

+#### Jakob
+- Wrote LIC 0, 6, 10 & 11.
+- Wrote tests for the same LICs.
+- Issues, code reveiews and merges.
+- Wrote much of the Essence documentation.